KeepingBeat415/AWS-cloud-learning-path/CLF-C02/CLF-C02-2.md

   - AWS Network Firewall
 - Rules are applied to new resources as they are created (good for compliance) across all and future accounts in your Organization

-Penetration Testing on AWS Cloud
+##### Penetration Testing on AWS Cloud

-- AWS customers are welcome to carry out security assessments or penetration tests against their AWS infrastructure without prior approval for 8 ser vices:
+- AWS customers are welcome to carry out security assessments or penetration tests against their AWS infrastructure without prior approval for 8 services:
   - Amazon EC2 instances, NAT Gateways, and Elastic Load Balancers
   - Amazon RDS
   - Amazon CloudFront
   - Amazon Aurora
   - Amazon API Gateways
   - AWS Lambda and Lambda Edge functions
   - Amazon Lightsail resources
   - Amazon Elastic Beanstalk environments

 Penetration Testing on your AWS Cloud